Bakar, Croatia: History

+In July 1876, a savings bank opened in Bakar.
+It competed with the savings bank in Kraljevica (established 1873), forcing it into bankruptcy in 1878.

 In the late 19th and early 20th century, Bakar was a district capital in the Modruš-Rijeka County of the Kingdom of Croatia-Slavonia.

 World War I

-In February 1918 during WW I Gabriele D'Annunzio and Costanzo Ciano took part in a daring, if militarily irrelevant, naval raid on the harbour of Bakar (known in Italy as La beffa di Buccari, lit.
-"The Bakar Mockery"), helping to raise the spirits of the Italian public.
+In February 1918, during World War I, Gabriele D'Annunzio and Costanzo Ciano took part in a daring, if militarily irrelevant, naval raid on the harbour of Bakar (known in Italy as La beffa di Buccari, lit.
+"The Bakar mockery"), helping to raise the spirits of the Italian public.

 After WWI, from the end of 1920, Bakar was one of the major points of entry of thousands of Russian refugees, arriving in the Kingdom of SHS following the end of the Russian Civil War in the European part of the former Russian Empire, mostly from Crimea, after the final defeat of White armies under general Wrangel there in November 1920.

+Kingdom of Yugoslavia

+In 1930, an HKD Napredak branch was founded in Bakar.

 World War II

 During WW II, in Bakar was an Italian concentration camp, where civil population from Province of Ljubljana, as well as Croats and Serbs was interned.
 It the peak, there was 893 internees.